raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 # Prelude

-In this essay, we're going to explore regular expressions by implementing various features of regular expressions.
+In this essay, we're going to explore regular expressions by implementing regular expressions.

 This essay will be of interest to anyone who would like a refresher on the fundamentals of regular expressions and pattern matching.
 It is not intended as a practical "how-to" for using modern regexen, but the exercise of implementing basic regular expressions is a terrific foundation for understanding how to use and optimize regular expressions in production code.